-If roughness or chatter persists on a new vehicle, then chamfering of the brake pad lining edges can be performed.
+If chatter or roughness persists on a new vehicle, then chamfering of the brake pad lining edges can be performed.
 Chamfering of the brake pad is done by slightly grinding or filing the edge of the pad lining on a grinding wheel.